muhamuttaqien/siamese-fruits-detector/README.md

 ## Datasets

 Datasets was obtained and carefully filtered from [Kaggle Fruit 360](https://www.kaggle.com/moltean/fruits) consisting of 82213 RGB images of 120 fruits and vegetables.
+I only obtained 1627 images of fruits and vegetables in this project.

 ![](./images/datasets_images.png)